 The ad delivery system of Facebook is biased towards women, showing them different job listings than it shows to men, a new study has revealed.

-Researchers at the University of Southern California found that Facebook’s ad delivery system discriminates against women reports The Verge.
+Researchers at the University of Southern California found that Facebook’s ad delivery system discriminates against women (The Verge).

 The team of researchers bought ads on Facebook for delivery driver job listings that had similar qualification requirements but for different companies.